iliasmhd17/Medifiches/README.md

 The project is currently under development following the AGILE development pattern (Scrum).

 ## Instruction for the pdf
-Installing the Library:
+1. Installing the Library:
-Use Composer to add the "barryvdh/laravel-dompdf" library to the Laravel project by running the command composer require barryvdh/laravel-dompdf.
+Use Composer to add the "barryvdh/laravel-dompdf" library to the Laravel project by running the command: `composer require barryvdh/laravel-dompdf`

-Configuring the Service Provider:
+1. Configuring the Service Provider:
-Add the service provider Barryvdh\DomPDF\ServiceProvider to the config/app.php file in the providers array.
+Add the service provider Barryvdh\DomPDF\ServiceProvider to the `config/app.php` file in the providers array.

-Configuring the Alias:
+1. Configuring the Alias:
-Add the PDF facade to the config/app.php file in the aliases array.
+Add the PDF facade to the `config/app.php` file in the aliases array.

-Using in Code:
+1. Using in Code:
-Use the library to generate PDF files from pdf.blade.php by using PDF::loadView('pdf') to load the view into a PDF.
+Use the library to generate PDF files from pdf.blade.php by using `PDF::loadView('pdf')` to load the view into a PDF.

-Downloading the PDF:
+1. Downloading the PDF:
 Use the download method to download the generated PDF.

 The code is also documented.